 Unfortunately many Project Managers fail to identify, assess, and actively manage project Risks.
 Although Project Managers are often peripherally aware of project risks, the Risks receive low attention until they become critical to the project effort.
 Why is that?

 It is easy to get enamored with our own plans, even in a team environment.
 This is a normal bias.
 After all, if we thought there was a possible problem, we would have planned for that, right?
-The optimism that usually serves Project Managers well, is detrimental to identifying the Risks.

 Another important bias to recognize comes when estimating Time and Cost.
 As we usually start these estimates at a zero base and add on Time and Cost, there is a bias toward low estimates due to items or details being omitted.